 17. Vitamin D3

-Vitamin D3 can calm temporary inflammation in the gut, but research shows that supplementation can also increase the diversity of your gut microbiome and ward off bad guy bacteria10.
-As a bonus, vitamin D3 can help your body metabolize glucose for improved insulin sensitivity.
+Research indicates that vitamin D3 can support the diversity of your gut microbiome and help to ward off bad guy bacteria.10 As a bonus, vitamin D3 can also support blood sugar levels already within a normal range.
 Vitamin D3 is included in our Glucose Support formula.

-Zinc—found in oysters, beef, nuts, and beans—is a mineral with significant protective properties for your gut.
-Not only does zinc protect and strengthen the gut barrier, but a deficiency can lead to gut membrane damage.
-Interestingly, zinc also seems to have a protective effect on your gut microbes, and a lack of this important mineral can negatively impact your microbiome11.
-Zinc is included in our Immune and PRO-Dental formulas.
+Zinc—found in oysters, beef, nuts, and beans—is a mineral with significant supportive properties for your gut.
+Not only does zinc help to protect and strengthen the gut barrier, but a deficiency can lead to gut membrane damage.
+Interestingly, zinc also seems to have a protective effect on your gut microbes, and a lack of this important mineral can negatively impact your microbiome.11 Zinc is included in our Immune and PRO-Dental formulas.

 With so many valuable options to positively support your gut health, it’s a good idea to work with a functional or integrative practitioner to find the best supplements for your unique body.

-Whether you are looking to find relief from occasional gas and bloating, or just want to optimize your digestion for more energy and vitality, taking the time to focus on the well-being of your gut is the first step to achieving long-lasting and vibrant health.
+Whether you are looking to find relief from occasional digestive issues, or just want to support your digestion for more energy and vitality, taking the time to focus on the well-being of your gut is the first step to achieving long-lasting and vibrant health.

 1. Cherbut, C., Michel, C., Raison, V., Kravtchenko, T., & Severine, M. (2003).
 Acacia Gum is a Bifidogenic Dietary Fibre with High Digestive Tolerance in Healthy Humans.
 Microbial Ecology in Health & Disease, 15(1). doi:10.3402/mehd.v15i1.7977